Robust Model Checking with Imprecise Markov Reward Models: Probabilistic Computational Tree Logic

 \section{Probabilistic Computational Tree Logic}

 We open the discussion by reviewing the syntax (Section \ref{sec:pctlsyntax}) and semantics (Section \ref{sec:pctlsemantics}) of PCTL, the reference language for MC based on PMCs.
-PCTL is demonstrated by means of a toy example (Section \ref{sec:toy}).
+A demonstrative model-checking task involving PCTL is in Section \ref{sec:toy}.
 Afterwards, we show how the PCTL syntax has been extended to take into account reward functions in PRCTL (Section \ref{sec:prctlsyntax}), whose semantics is reduced to MRM queries (Section \ref{sec:prctlsemantics}).